nmke-de/bar-menu/README.md

 So far, `bar-menu` does not support piping.

 To navigate between the options, use `j` and `k`.
 Pressing the `Return` key prints the selected option to stdout and exits the program.
+Pressing `/` opens a prompt to filter the given entries with a substring or to use a custom option.